Buffalo Pasta Salad | Backpacking Lunch Recipe

 - Let noodles and vegetables stand until fully rehydrated.

-- Add buffalo sauce powder and 6 packets (67 g) mayonnaise.
+- Add buffalo sauce powder and 6 packets (67 g) of mayonnaise.

 - Stir to mix well and enjoy!